 Mount Crawford was renamed Lone Fir in 1866, for the once solitary tree in its northwest corner.
 (It’s still standing.)
-Lone Fir is Portland’s oldest continuously used cemetery and is now a de facto arboretum, with 500 trees representing 67 species.
+Lone Fir is one of Portland’s oldest continuously used cemeteries and is now a de facto arboretum, with more than 700 trees representing 67 species.
 Twenty-five thousand people are buried here.

 Forgotten remains, honored again

-At Lone Fir, a transformation is taking shape in the block at the intersection of SE 20th and Morrison: burial grounds for patients at a nearby asylum and for Chinese immigrants.
+At Lone Fir, a transformation is taking shape in the block at the intersection of Southeast 20th Avenue and Southeast Morrison Street: burial grounds for patients at a nearby asylum and for Chinese immigrants.
 There are plans for a heritage garden and memorial on the site.